Averno (wrestler): La Sociedad (2014–2016)

+Los OGT (2016–2021)

+Averno and Chessman then paired up with Ricky Marvin to form a new trio named Los OGT, winning the AAA World Trios Championship on November 4.
+They lost the title to El Apache, Faby Apache and Mary Apache on March 5, 2017, when Marvin was defeated by Faby in a singles match.
+Los OGT subsequently entered a feud with Nuevo Poder del Norte (Tito Santana, Carta Brava Jr. and Mocho Cota Jr.), who they defeated on November 3 to regain the title.
+However, they lost it back to them at Guerra de Titanes on January 26, 2018.
+At Rey de Reyes on March 4, they failed to regain the title in a Tables, Ladders, and Chairs match.
+The feud between the trios culminated in a Lucha de Apuestas match at Verano de Escándalo on June 3, which Los OGT won, forcing Nuevo Poder del Norte to have all of their hair shaved off.
+Averno left AAA in early 2021.

 Total Nonstop Action Wrestling (2008)

-In 2008 Total Nonstop Action Wrestling (TNA) invited Averno, along with Volador Jr.,Último Guerrero and Rey Bucanero to compete in the 2008 TNA World X Cup Tournament, making them that year's "Team Mexico" entrants, with Guerrero serving as the team captain.
-Averno only wrestled one match in the tournament, participating in a twelve-man three tag team elimination match, at the Victory Road pay-per-view.
-Averno was the fourth man eliminated from the match at the hands of Team Japan's Masato Yoshino.
-Later during the same show Volador Jr. won an Ultimate X match, earning enough points for Team Mexico to win the entire tournament, becoming the 2008 World X Cup holders.
-Volador Jr. would work more matches for TNA, but Averno, Último Guerrero and Rey Bucanero did not.
+In 2008, Total Nonstop Action Wrestling (TNA) invited Averno, along with Volador Jr., Último Guerrero and Rey Bucanero to compete in the 2008 TNA World X Cup Tournament, making them that year's "Team Mexico" entrants, with Guerrero serving as the team captain.
+Averno only wrestled one match in the tournament, participating in a twelve-man three tag team elimination match at the Victory Road pay-per-view on July 13.
+Averno was the fourth man eliminated from the match by Team Japan's Masato Yoshino.
+Later that night, Volador Jr. won an Ultimate X match, earning enough points for Team Mexico to win the entire tournament, becoming the 2008 World X Cup holders.